FZambia/centrifuge/docs/content/client_api.rst

 and ``stopAuthBatching``.
 When you ``startAuthBatching`` centrifuge js client will collect private subscriptions until ``stopAuthBatching`` call - and then send them all at once.

+Read more about private channels in special documentation chapter.

 Plugins
 ~~~~~~~